Datagrid, a Procore Company

 Why use MS SQL Server with Datagrid

-What you can build with MS SQL Server and Datagrid
+What you can build with MS SQL Server Datagrid integration

 Resources and documentation

-• SQL Server authentication modes — choosing between SQL Server, Windows, and Microsoft Entra authentication
+• SQL Server authentication mode selection: choosing between Windows, SQL Server, and Entra ID auth.

 Frequently asked questions